musoniisaac/CROP-GUARD/README.md

 ## Contact

-For inquiries or support regarding CropGuard, please contact the development team at musoniiisaac@gmail.com.
+For inquiries or support regarding SkyGuard, please contact the development team at musoniiisaac@gmail.com.